Tips for Successful Family Business Succession Planning

 1) Start business succession planning early.

+Five years in advance is good.
+Ten years in advance is better.
+Many business advisers tell budding entrepreneurs to build an exit strategy right into their business plan.
 The point is, the longer you get to spend on succession planning, the smoother the transition process is likely to be.

 2) Involve your family in business succession planning discussions.